-If you are looking for an easy fish pie recipe you have landed on the right page.
-This is the perfect recipe for everyone that fancies a good, healthy seafood dish that’s ready in a jiffy.
+If you are looking for an easy, delicious lower carbs fish pie you have landed on the right page.
+This is the perfect fish pie recipe for everyone that fancies a good, healthy seafood dish that's ready in a jiffy.

 I have been making quite a few fish dishes lately as part of making our healthy eating become a reality, and this low calories and super easy fish pie recipe is the latest fish dish in the collection.

 We particularly love this easy fish pie recipe as it is very tasty, it's low in calories and high in nutrients and, the best part, it is so, so easy to make.
 No pastry involved, no mess, no fuss.

 If any leftovers it will make a great work lunch the next day, we all love a homemade cooked work lunch the next day.